chomosuke/RayTracing-in-Unity/README.md

 ## Diamond-Square implementation :mountain:

-We generated the height map for the fractal landscape using a 2D float array with a size that can be defined in the unity inspector and initialised the four corners.
+We generated the height map for the fractal landscape using a 2D float array (the height map) with a size that can be defined in the unity inspector and initialised the four corners.
 Then, we iteratively performed the diamond step and the square step until the 2D array was filled.

 #### Diamond step :large_blue_diamond:
 For each existing top-left point, tracked by the current length between each point in the array, we got the other three points that formed a square to get the average of their heights as the height of the point at the middle of four points plus a random value.